imperador/chromefy/README.md

 ### Option 1: Automated Script - Generating your own Chrome img:

 Here you will generate your img and then deploy it to a usb stick, this will allow you to install it on your computer.
-If you already have a Chromefy-generated ChromeOS img, you can deploy it to a usb stick, boot from it at your computer and then jump to the ***Installing an img at your computer***.
+If you already have a Project Croissant generated ChromeOS img, you can deploy it to a usb stick, boot from it at your computer and then jump to the ***Installing an img at your computer***.
 We won't provide the imgs.

 #### Generating the img